balcortex/100_days_code_web_development/README.md

 Today I learned how to change the trigger order of nested events to match the capture order.
 To do this, pass `true` as the third argument while adding the event listener.

+## Day 080 - 2023/11/21

+Today I learned how to stop event propagation in nested elements using the reference to the event itself in the listener's function and calling the method event.stopPropagation().